 Glendale, CA 91201

 BWSMX was established in Mexico City in the summer of 2017 as an office for collaborative activities in contemporary art.
-In addition to its program of exhibitions, performances, and publications, the office also produces the monthly Sábado de Galerías (Gallery Saturday) in Mexico City and initiated Ruberta in Los Angeles.
+In addition to its program of exhibitions, the office also produces the monthly Sábado de Galerías (Gallery Saturday) in Mexico City and initiated Ruberta in Los Angeles.
 Its founder, Brett William Schultz, is Creative Director of Material Art Fair and was formerly co-director of the gallery Yautepec from 2008 to 2017.

 CARNE is a gallery that puts into practice theories about cultural exchange and capital through experimental forms of display, representation and circulation.
 Their activities include exhibitions in pop-up spaces, commercial galleries, art fairs, airbnbs, as well as talks, parties, and other events.
 The gallery is both comprised of and directed by four artists from Bogota: Adriana Martínez, Mariana Murcia, Juan Sebastián Peláez and Santiago Pinyol.